Title: Theater Educator/Designer

 Location: Milwaukee, Wisconsin, United States

-Richard Harris Graham Jr., Theater Educator at the University of Wisconsin-Milwaukee, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in scenic design.
+Richard Harris Graham, Jr., Theater Educator at the University of Wisconsin-Milwaukee, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in scenic and lighting design.

 For more information, please visit: